Updated January 11, 2020

 During her last launch week, she did multiple Facebook Lives sharing great info.
 She will take these videos down, so if you want to take advantage of her tips, do it soon.

-I’ve watched and timestamped the tips to make it easier for you!
-(Links to the videos below won’t work until you’ve joined the free Group first.
-Once accepted into the Group, find a link to all her videos in the left column on desktop.)
+- Once accepted into the Group, find a link to all her videos in the left column on desktop.

 - 4:48 How to choose the right profile pic for your Facebook Page